-Each resident is required to obtain a DukeCard and appropriate keys (a room key and a bathroom key if in the residence halls; or, an apartment key and mailbox key if in an apartment) when moving in.
+Each resident is required to obtain a DukeCard and appropriate keys when moving in.
 All keys must be returned to the appropriate HRL Campus Office immediately upon vacating the assigned space.
 Failure to promptly return keys will result in a lock change charge ($125.00) to the resident's Bursar account.

 Residents are responsible for removal of perishable items from the refrigerator and for cleaning utensils, pots and pans.
 Kitchens that are abused or not kept in good order may be locked.
 HRL staff will dispose of items abandoned in the kitchen.